vintage-software/arbor/README.md

 # Arbor
 A CLI tool to build projects across several platforms in parallel.

+Run `npm install -g arbor` to install.
 Create a `arbor.json` file with specified tasks.
-When arbor called `arbor --run build` the run command will run the build task of all project recursively in the directory.
+Run `arbor --run build` command, this will run the build task of all project recursively in the directory.
 Ex: `cd my-repos && arbor --run build` builds all of the repos/projects in `my-repos` directory.

 - `npm install && npm start` to start project